Fliplet/fliplet-cli/docs/API/components/interactive-graphics.md

   // Define the "getData" promise to manually fetching data data.config.getData = function () {
-    // In this example we connect to a datasource with ID 123
+    // In this example we connect to a data source with ID 123
     // Change the ID to your data source ID return Fliplet.DataSources.connect(123)
       .then(function(connection) {